-- 1. Once a student accumulates, within a semester, ten (10) referrals that student will meet with the building principal and receive three (3) days of In School Suspension.
+- 1. Once a student accumulates, within a semester, seven (7) referrals that student will meet with the building principal and receive one (1) day of In School Suspension.
 The parents will be notified. - 2.
+Once a student accumulates, within a semester, ten (10) referrals that student will meet with the building principal and receive three (3) days of In School Suspension.
+The parents will be notified. - 3.
 When a student accumulates fifteen (15) referrals a meeting will take place involving the student, his/her parents, and the administration.
 The student will be suspended from school for three (3) days (3 days Out of School Suspension).
-The parents will be notified. - 3.
+The parents will be notified. - 4.
 If a student accumulates twenty (20) referrals this is thought to be an overly excessive amount of discipline problems for one student in one semester.
 It is obvious that the student is not functioning well in Cotter Schools and is also probably interfering with the learning of others.
 She/he will be suspended from school for ten (10) days (10 days Out of School Suspension).
 The student and parents/guardians will be required to meet with the Cotter Board of Education and possible expulsion or referral to the Baxter County Alternative School may result.